 Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

-For 8-12 weeks the patient will need to have their activity restricted.
-This means that he/she should only be taken out for short, controlled leash walks for about 5-10 minutes, 3 to 4 times a day.
-We will gradually increase her/his activity after each two week recheck exam if all is going well.
+For 8 to 12 weeks your dog will need to have their activity restricted.
+This means that they should only be taken out for short, controlled leash walks for about 5 to 10 minutes, 3 to 4 times a day.
+We will gradually increase their activity after each two-week recheck exam if all is going well.

-He/She may need sling support during these walks, especially crossing slippery surfaces and stairs.
-The sling is intended to be a safety net in case she/he slips or falls.
-You should not be carrying him/her with the sling.
+They may need sling support during these walks, especially crossing slippery surfaces and stairs.
+The sling is intended to be a safety net in case they slips or falls.
+You should not be carrying them with the sling.

-She/he should not be allowed to run, jump, or play with other animals during this time.
-He/She should also be confined to a crate or small room (6'x6') when unsupervised and should not be allowed access to areas with slick floors or stairs.
-She/He should not be allowed to return to normal activity until they are given the OK by the doctor.
+Your dog should not be allowed to run, jump, or play with other animals during this time.
+They should also be confined to a crate or small room (6'x6') when unsupervised and should not be allowed access to areas with slick floors or stairs.
+They should not be allowed to return to normal activity until they are given the OK by the doctor.

-One of the most difficult aspects of confinement is that she/he will frequently feel better long before he/she has healed.
-At this point she/he will start being more careless of the operated limb and will then be more likely to be overactive and injure themselves.
-Until the bone is healed, you must adhere strictly to the confinement guidelines and not allow him/her to do more.
+One of the most difficult aspects of confinement is that frequently, your dog will feel better long before they have healed.
+At this point they will start being more careless of the operated limb and will then be more likely to be overactive and injure themselves.
+Until the bone is healed, you must adhere strictly to the confinement guidelines and not allow them to do more.

 Please monitor the incision twice daily over the next 10 to 14 days for the following:

 Bleeding: A few drops of dried blood is typical after surgery.
 However, if there is continuous bleeding from the incision, this is not normal and you should contact our office ASAP.